jpruiz114/widgets/ContactForm/README.md

 * Icon
 * Message

-For a regular user the color can be enough to indicate that something is wrong or right, but is als complemented with an icon and a clear message.
+For a regular user the color can be enough to indicate that something is wrong or right, but is also complemented with an icon and a clear message.

-For the current form, you can see orange boxes for alerts, and green boxes for success.
+For the current form, you can see orange boxes for warning, and green boxes for success.

 If it happens that a daltonic user reaches the form, the icon and the clear messages must indicate that something is wrong or right.

-Alert icon: :warning:
+:warning: Warning icon

-Success icon: :white_check_mark:
+:white_check_mark: Success icon